Providing selected students with a supervised introduction to research in mathematics or statistics.

 How to apply

-- Complete the online application form and attach the relevant documents.
-Before you apply you must:
+2. Complete the online application form and attach the relevant documents.
+Before you apply, you must:

-- Have spoken to a potential supervisor and received written approval (by email) that this supervisor is willing to supervise you if your application is successful.
+• Have spoken to at least one potential supervisor and received written approval (by email) that this supervisor is willing to supervise you if your application is successful.
 Print this email as a PDF for upload.
+We strongly encourage students to contact and nominate three supervisors.

 Selection procedure

-- Each supervisor can supervise no more than two vacation scholars.
-We therefore recommend that you contact and nominate more than one supervisor before you apply.
+• Each supervisor can supervise no more than two vacation scholars.
+Therefore, we recommend contacting and nominating more than one supervisor before you apply.

 Special consideration